Minivera/COMP2401/Assignment4/README.md

 - *morph.c* and *morph.h* A file with function that can help with managing process and morph programs.

 ## Data files
-- *prime.bin* A binary file coaining up to 12 prime numbers represented as a unsigned integer.
+- *prime.bin* A binary file containing up to 12 prime numbers represented as a unsigned integer.
 - *prime.txt* A textual representation of *prime.bin*.

 ## Known limitations